Companies need to move long-term lease agreements to their balance sheets this year.

 The most significant change is that the new standard moves all lease agreements (other than short-term leases) onto the balance sheet.

 Why were the new lease accounting standards created?

 The new leasing standards were developed in order to provide a more honest/accurate picture of an organization’s financial situation, providing a more transparent view for company investors, shareholders, and other stakeholders.

 When do the new rules go into effect?

-The new rules go into effect January 1, 2019 for public companies and January 1, 2020 for all other organizations.
+The new rules went into effect January 1, 2019 for public companies.
+An extension to January 1, 2021 is currently pending approval for all other organizations.

 What companies will be impacted?

 All companies will be required to follow the new standards.
 The impact on those with real estate leases (versus equipment leases) will likely be more significant, as the value of real estate assets is typically much greater than equipment (though a company’s volume of equipment leases may be greater).